 Ryan Biddulph recently mentions something similar in one of his latest blog posts.
 In the blog post, Ryan claims “Social media is not the enemy but your attachment to social media is the problem.”

-The bottom line – don’t get too attached to any single social media platform and focus more on your own home.
+The bottom line – don’t get too attached to any single social media platform and focus more on your own home in case you get Facebook ban.

 Take Facebook Connections Elsewhere